Member of Russell Bedford International, a global network of independent professional service firms.

-Which benefits offered by your employer are you taking advantage of?
+Which employer-offered benefits are you taking advantage of?
 Do you know all of the benefits available to you?
 Not only do many employer-offered benefits provide impactful resources to you and your family, but some save you significant money and taxes.
 Below is a list of benefits that your employer may offer and the tax benefits of each.
 If you’re unsure of what is available to you, we recommend asking your employer for more information.

 For a company that has 50 or more employees, the Affordable Care Act (Obamacare) requires the business to offer at least 95% of its full-time employees and their dependents (but not spouse) with affordable minimum essential health care coverage or be subject to a penalty.
 If you work for one of these larger employers and the company picks up the entire health insurance premium cost, consider yourself lucky, as the costs of health insurance coverage have risen dramatically over the last few years.